Benefits & Description

 HIMEMATSUTAKE 'BRAZILIAN AGARICUS' (Agaricus blazei):

-The origin of the brazilian agaricus mushroom species stems from the mountain village of Piedade, about 60 miles north of São Paulo, Brazil.
-Historically, this species of mushroom was first referenced medicinally as far back as the Byzantine empire, illustrating that this potent mushroom has a long tradition of medicinal use.
-Gaining popularity in the 1970’s, the brazilian agaricus mushroom remains under intense study by major scientific journals for its promising benefits.
+The origin of the Brazilian agaricus mushroom species stems from the mountain village of Piedade, about 60 miles north of São Paulo, Brazil.
+Historically, this species of mushroom was first referenced as far back as the Byzantine empire, illustrating that this potent mushroom has a long tradition of use for promoting health.
+Gaining popularity in the 1970’s, the Brazilian agaricus mushroom remains under intense study by major scientific journals for its promising benefits.

-Native to the mountain forests of Northeastern Japan, maitake mushrooms are also known as phantom mushrooms because of their rare presence in the wild.
-This potent mushroom has been used traditionally for centuries as a medicinal mushroom prior to modern cultivation techniques which make this rare mushroom readily available.
+MAITAKE (Grifola frondosa): Native to the mountain forests of Northeastern Japan, maitake mushrooms are also known as phantom mushrooms because of their rare presence in the wild.
+This potent mushroom has been used traditionally for centuries prior to modern cultivation techniques which make this rare mushroom readily available.
 In ancient times, the maitake mushroom was a treasured food and healing source.
 Today, the maitake mushroom is cultivated for its high levels of protein-bound beta-glucan polysaccharides, which are extracted for their potent qualities.

 Mycelium is the vegetative part of a mushroom, consisting of a mass of branching, thread-like hyphae, which act as the main mode of vegetative growth.
 The mycelium provides extracellular compounds and metabolites that function to promote the longevity and vitality of the living mushroom.
 As mushrooms spend more than 90% of their life cycle in this mycelial stage, Nature's Lab Mushroom 7 focuses on this mycelial biomass to get the most out of the mushrooms cultivated for this supplement.